acenturyandabit/chattree/README.md

 Alternatively, you can code your own module based on the template file in `modules/template.js`.

 ## Remaining issues

 Sadly we couldn't squash all the bugs that were in the project, though we got pretty far!

+The issues that remain include:

+- Some sizing issues with new buttons on the sidebar: after more than 3 sidebars the window starts shifting around uncomfortably
+- When users login / logout on the same device they may be able to see other users' messages
+-